You Like Me, Not My Daughter?!: Characters

+A 15-year old high school student, who is tutored by Takumi, and the adoptive daughter of Ayako.

 Media

 Light novel

-Written by Kōta Nozomi with illustrations by Giuniu, You Love Me, Not My Daughter?! was published under ASCII Media Works' Dengeki Bunko light novel imprint from December 10, 2019 to April 28, 2022.
+Written by Kōta Nozomi with illustrations by Giuniu, You Love Me, Not My Daughter?! was published under ASCII Media Works' Dengeki Bunko light novel imprint from December 10, 2019, to April 28, 2022.
 Seven volumes were released.
 The light novels are licensed in English by J-Novel Club.